forj-oss/forjj-contribs/README.md

 The plugin binary HAVE to be with executable bits in place.
 It can be any kind of binary or script.

-The plugin will run in the context of a Forjj container [described here](https://github.hpe.com/christophe-larsonneur/forjj/docker/Dockerfile)
+The plugin will run in the context of a Forjj container.
+But there is no image type to use with forjj.
+Forjj uses only a socket file and source mount point.
+Then it communicates with it through the socket file.
-> Currently there is no way to execute a plugin in a different container.
-But for me it can make sense to do so.
-> We can define a dedicated plugin container with your needed packages.
-This one could be derived from a more generic one that has the basic generic code to help Forjj to work properly (entrypoint.sh)
-> So, if you want to get that now, consider a contribution to implement it.

 This container is started by `forjj` automatically.
-For details about this part of forjj, [read it here](https://github.hpe.com/christophe-larsonneur/forjj)
+For details about this part of forjj, [read the source code here](https://github.hpe.com/christophe-larsonneur/forjj/raw/master/driver.go)

 ## Plugin tasks